The Distillery London

 Our Celebrated Butter Gin is a unique experience overall from the scent on the nose to the lingering finish on the palate.
-We take our Portobello Road Gin, redistill it with English unsalted butter, then sweeten it with a little sugar and rest it in a barrel for a few days for the flavours to completely homogenise.
+We take our Portobello Road Gin and redistill it with 10 blocks of English unsalted butter.
 The butter gives the gin a creamy mouthfeel and just a touch of sweet and saltiness.

 Check out some recipes we have whipped up with our Celebrated Butter Gin.

 In all of our expressions at Portobello Road Gin, there is an element of history and tradition.
 The Celebrated Butter Gin is no different – in fact the idea came from a book of short stories by Charles Dickens - ‘Sketches by Boz’.
 Dickens loved to observe and document London in its industrial growth and social turmoil.
 This is most probably where he took inspiration for many of his characters such as Oliver Twist.